 We made currency conversions into U.S. dollars in accordance with section 773A(a) of the Act and 19 CFR 351.415, based on the exchange rates in effect on the dates of the U.S. sales as certified by the Federal Reserve Bank.
-The exchange rates are available on Enforcement and Compliance's website at http://enforcement.trade.gov/exchange.
+These exchange rates are available on the Enforcement and Compliance website at https://enforcement.trade.gov/exchange.